sun-yixiao/sun-yixiao.github.io/index.md

 My research primarily focuses on computational psycholinguistics, using computational methods to examine how communicative materials influence both societal institutions and individual mental states and behaviors.
 Methodologically, I can analyze human behaviors using large-scale digital footprint data.
 I excel in Python and take good command of R programming language, basically on mathematical statistics, natural language processing, and causal inference.

-My research has been published in the _Journal of Broadcasting & Electronic Media_, _International Journal of Business Communication_, _Chinese Journal of Communication_ and _Communication and the Public_ journals.
+My work has been published in the _Journal of Broadcasting & Electronic Media_, _International Journal of Business Communication_, _Chinese Journal of Communication_ and _Communication and the Public_ journals.
 Four external and internal grants have funded my research.
 Additionally, I have received two awards from the National Communication Association for my research: the [Top Paper Award](/assets/awards/nca24_pld.jpg) from the Political Communication Division and the [Top Student Paper Award](/assets/awards/nca24_hctd.jpg) from the Human Communication and Technology Division.

 #### **Education**